 James Buchanan: Life Before the Presidency

 James Buchanan was the last President born in the eighteenth century, on April 23, 1791.
 Although he was born in a log cabin, his origins were far from humble.
-His father, for whom he was named, had emigrated from Ireland a decade before, married Elizabeth Speer, and became a successful merchant in rural Pennsylvania, settling near Mercersberg in the southern part of the state.
+His father, for whom he was named, had emigrated from Ireland a decade before, married Elizabeth Speer, and became a successful merchant in rural Pennsylvania, settling near Mercersburg in the southern part of the state.
 The Buchanans eventually had eleven children, James being the second of them and the eldest son

-James attended school in the Mercersberg area, but his father's business triumphs and his mother's interest in education dictated better opportunities for the boy.
+James attended school in the Mercersburg area, but his father's business triumphs and his mother's interest in education dictated better opportunities for the boy.
 At age sixteen, he entered Dickinson College in Carlisle, seventy miles from home.
 A spirited presence on campus, James managed to avoid two near expulsions from the school over disciplinary matters.
 After two years, he graduated with honors and then promptly began law studies.
 In 1813, he was admitted to the Pennsylvania bar and began practicing in Lancaster.
 Soon after, he answered a call to arms for the War of 1812, but his regiment saw no action.
 Returning to the Lancaster area, he resumed his law career and displayed a legal talent that enabled him to quickly amass a substantial fortune.

 Political Triumph and Personal Tragedy